 - Receipt of at least two satisfactory professional references (see Appendix 6) - Verification of the candidate's identity.
-Identification checking guidelines can be found on the Gov.UK website https://www.gov.uk/government/publications/dbs-identity-checking-guidelines - Verification of the candidate's mental and physical fitness to carry out their work responsibilities (See Appendix 6) - Verification of any qualifications required for the post (if not verified at the interview) - Verification of professional status where required e.g., Registration with the Teaching Agency, QTS status (unless properly exempted) - A satisfactory Enhanced DBS (with a Barred List check for those who will be engaging in regulated activity) (see Appendix 6) - A separate Barred List check if an individual will start work in regulated activity before the DBS certificate is available - For teaching posts verification of successful completion of statutory induction period (applies to those who obtained QTS after 7th May 1999) - Verification of the candidate's right to work in the UK (see Appendix 6) - Make any further checks the school consider appropriate if the person has lived or worked outside of the UK.
+Identification checking guidelines can be found on the Gov.UK website.
+This is to ensure that the person is who they claim to be.
+Best practice is to check their name on their birth certificate. - Verification of the candidate's mental and physical fitness to carry out their work responsibilities (See Appendix 6) - Verification of any qualifications required for the post (if not verified at the interview) - Verification of professional status where required e.g., Registration with the Teaching Agency, QTS status (unless properly exempted) - A satisfactory Enhanced DBS (with a Barred List check for those who will be engaging in regulated activity) (see Appendix 6) - A separate Barred List check if an individual will start work in regulated activity before the DBS certificate is available - For teaching posts verification of successful completion of statutory induction period (applies to those who obtained QTS after 7th May 1999) - Verification of the candidate's right to work in the UK (see Appendix 6)

+- Make any further checks the school considers appropriate if the person has lived or worked outside of the UK.
 This would include a check for information about any teacher sanction or restriction that an European Economic Area (EEA) professional regulating authority has imposed.
 (See Appendix 6) - For posts required to undertake teaching work, check to establish that the candidate is not subject to a prohibition order or interim prohibition order issued by the Secretary of State.
 (See Appendix 6) - Independent schools, including academies and free schools, must check that the candidate, taking up a management position, is not subject to a Section 128 direction made by the Secretary of State (See Appendix 6) - Check that the candidate is not disqualified from working with children who have not attained the age of 8, under Childcare Act 2006 and The Childcare (Disqualification) and Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Amendment) Regulations 2018.
 (See Appendix 6)